pjv/nostrtium/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of WP Nostr, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Nostrtium, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “WP Nostr” and click Search Plugins.
+In the search field type “Nostrtium” and click Search Plugins.
 Once you’ve found the plugin you can view details about it such as the point release, rating and description.
 Install it by simply clicking “Install Now”.

 = Manual installation =